bormaxi8080/osint-timeline/DRAFT.md

 Amazing data visualisation of historical FIMI operations.
 Great way to take a step back and look at some of the larger influence operations that have been reported on: https://euvsdisinfo.eu/fimi-explorer/

+Telegago is a Google Custom Search Engine tailored for searching public Telegram content for OSINT purposes: https://bellingcat.gitbook.io/toolkit/more/all-tools/telegago

+Agentic Pentesting.
+The Complete Guide to Get Started in 2026: https://escape.tech/blog/agentic-pentesting/

 A resource for open source intelligence investigators produced and maintained by the OSINT Newsletter & community: https://github.com/The-OSINT-Newsletter/OSINT-Tools-Library

 ----